HakaiInstitute/GlintMaskGenerator/README.md

 ### CLI

-For information about the parameters expected by the CLI, just run `./glint-mask --help` in a bash terminal or command line interface.
+For information about the parameters expected by the CLI, run `glint-mask --help` in a bash terminal or command line interface.
 All the functionality of the CLI is documented there.

 #### Examples